RasulAV/KomekMe-WebApp/data/terms/terms.md

 title: Terms & Conditions
 ---

-At Aplio, we take your privacy seriously.
+At Komek Me, we take your privacy seriously.
 This privacy policy explains how we collect, use, and protect your personal information.

 ### Information We Collect